-Occupational Objectives: The Electronic Concepts Career Studies program is designed for the investigation of career possibilities, retraining for a career change, upgrading occupational skills and/or to provide entry-level skills in the electrical field for those students who are proficient in electrical concepts.
+Occupational Objectives: The Electronics Concepts Career Studies program is designed for the investigation of career possibilities, retraining for a career change, upgrading occupational skills and/or to provide entry-level skills in the electrical field for those students who are proficient in electrical concepts.
 Graduates of this program will be eligible for further specialized training in the electrical field or to become more productive in their present occupation.
-Other opportunities for the graduate are available in sales and installation of electrical/ electronic components and equipment.
+Other opportunities for the graduate are available in sales and installation of electrical/electronic components and equipment.
+The program is structured within the following courses:

 Lecture Hours Lab Hours Course Credits

 ETR 141 Electronics I 3 0 3

 ETR 123 Electronic Applications I 1 2 2

 ETR 142 Electronics II 3 0 3

 ETR 124 Electronic Applications II 1 2 2

-ELE/ETF R Approved Tech.
+ELE/ETR Approved Tech.
 Electives - - 9

-Total Mi nimu m Credits 8 4 19
+Total Minimum Credits 8 4 19

-\Student must be proficient in electrical concepts.
+^{}Student must be proficient in electrical concepts.